puricamaykol/angularLogin/README.md

  - Implement FaceBook Login
  - Wrap FB and Google Login so they conform to a single Interface (Adapters and Strategies pattern)
+ - Add routes Guard in order to check if user is Logged in when navigating to a view